opencv/opencv/modules/core/doc/operations_on_arrays.rst

 .. ocv:pyfunction:: cv2.randu(dst, low, high) -> None

-    :param dst: Output array of random numbers.
-The array must be pre-allocated.
+    :param dst: output array of random numbers; the array must be pre-allocated.

-    :param low: Inclusive lower boundary of the generated random numbers.
+    :param low: inclusive lower boundary of the generated random numbers.

-    :param high: Exclusive upper boundary of the generated random numbers.
+    :param high: exclusive upper boundary of the generated random numbers.

 The template functions ``randu`` generate and return the next uniformly-distributed random value of the specified type. ``randu<int>()`` is an equivalent to ``(int)theRNG();`` , and so on.
 See
 :ocv:class:`RNG` description.